UVU-AI-Innovate/UTTA/examples/README.md

 # LLM Fine-Tuning Examples

 This directory contains examples of different approaches to fine-tuning large language models (LLMs) for educational question answering.
+These examples are provided under the terms of the LICENSE file included in the repository.

+## Overview

+This educational project demonstrates three different approaches to improving LLM performance:
+- **DSPy**: Prompt optimization without model changes
+- **OpenAI**: Cloud-based fine-tuning
+- **HuggingFace**: Local fine-tuning with LoRA

 ## Comparison of Fine-Tuning Approaches